aifoundry-org/et-platform/gp-sdk/host/sdk/README.md

 - GP-SDK host code built
 - GP-SDK device code built
 - the per-device nested-scratchpad topology inferred
+- GP-SDK format-0 scratchpad accesses fenced to the selected cluster
 - a real kernel running on silicon and using the inferred `16 MiB` nested scratchpad pool

 ## What You Are Running